HalflingWizard/Wav2vec2EmoFusion/README.md

+# Exploring the Potential of Wav2vec2.0 for Speech Emotion Recog- nition using Classifier Combination and Attention-Based Feature Fusion

 This repository contains the implementation of two novel methods for Speech Emotion Recognition (SER) using the Wav2vec2.0 model, as discussed in our paper.
 The methods include Classifier Combination and Attention-Based Feature Fusion, which have been evaluated using the EMODB dataset.

 ## Description